PoryGone/DKC3_AP_Tracker/donkey_kong_country_3_randomizer_porygone/README.md

-# EmoTracker pack for Sonic Adventure 2: Battle Archipelago Randomizer
+# EmoTracker pack for Donkey Kong Country 3 Archipelago Randomizer

 An PopTracker/EmoTracker pack with map for\
 [the Donkey Kong Country 3 Archipelago Randomizer](https://github.com/PoryGone)